CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-2/01-Enable-GitOps-Configuration-for-Connected-K8s-Cluster.md

 ## Task 4:  Validate the Kubernetes configuration

-1. After config-agent has installed the flux instance, resources held in the git repository should begin to flow to the cluster.
-Check to see that the namespaces, deployments, and resources are created by **Running the following command:**
+After config-agent has installed the flux instance, resources held in the git repository should begin to flow to the cluster.

+   > ```Info```: Flux is the operator that makes GitOps happen in your cluster.
+It ensures that the cluster config matches the one in git and automates your deployments.

+1. To verify that the namespaces, deployments, and resources are created, **run the following command** in the SSH Session opened to the ubuntu-k8s VM from putty:

    ```
    kubectl get ns --show-labels